kirbydesign/designsystem/.github/CONTRIBUTING.md

 If you are requesting a new component, perhaps add a sketch showing how you are imagining it.
 While every component must have a UX refined sketch before it can be implemented; adding one yourself can help others understand what you are thinking.

-When reporting a bug, you could record a screen capure to show exactly what you are experiencing.
+When reporting a bug, you could add a screen recording to show exactly what you are experiencing.

 Suggesting an enhancement?
 Add before and after images portraying what you would like, just make sure to clearly state which is "before" and which is "after".